lockey530/telegram-queue-bot/devlog.md

 Except - most cloud services for dynamic things do not support docker compose!
 There have been plans to consider Docker Compose in Railway, but it has not been implemented.
 I tried looking for free options around, but things like Google Cloud Run do not support Docker compose as well :( Looks like I spent a lot of time finding an un-useable solution!

 I had to scale back and throw away `compose.yaml` entirely.
 Thankfully, the solution in [#2](#2-env-files) still works.
-This solution also helped to avoid some of the pitfalls
+This solution also helped to avoid some of the pitfalls associated with args .
+(If you are advanced, you can consider the --secret option in https://stackoverflow.com/questions/45405212/safe-way-to-use-build-time-argument-in-docker/51921954#51921954 https://github.com/docker/cli/pull/1288, which I did not pursue.)

 ### 5: Secrets and env variables